September 13, 2022

 According to research published in Climate Action, this simple change could massively reduce your carbon footprint.
 In fact, according to the report, switching to a green pension is 21 times more effective than giving up flying, switching to vegetarian meals, and changing your energy provider.

-As we discussed in a previous guide, moving to a sustainable funds can be a great way to align your investments with your values.
+As we discussed in previous guide, moving to a sustainable funds can be a great way to align your investments with your values.
 For example, you may choose to exclude certain industries, such as tobacco or car manufacturers, and prioritise ones which lead the way in renewable energy.

 Get in touch